Leonidas Polk: Tullahoma Campaign

-Polk fought under Bragg at the Battle of Stones River in late 1862.
-Once again, Bragg's subordinates politicked to remove their army commander after an unsuccessful battle (the battle was tactically inconclusive, but Bragg was unable to stop the advance of the U.S. Army of the Cumberland under Maj.
-Gen. William S. Rosecrans and Bragg withdrew his army to Tullahoma, Tennessee).
-Bragg was also unsuccessful in resisting Rosecrans's advance in the Tullahoma Campaign, which began to threaten the important city of Chattanooga.
+Following the costly but tactically inconclusive battle of Stones River, Bragg withdrew his army about 30 miles to the south, along the Duck River and behind the ridge known as the Highland Rim, which encircles the Nashville Basin.
+Bragg was unsuccessful in resisting Rosecrans's advance in the Tullahoma Campaign, which began to threaten the important city of Chattanooga.
 In the face of Rosecrans's expert maneuvering of his army, Polk counseled Bragg to retreat rather than stand and fight in their Tullahoma fortifications.